winniewing52/42KL_Cursus/so_long/README.md

 - A simple and intuitive map system
 - Player movement using WASD or arrow keys
-- Collectibkes that must be gathered
+- Collectibles that must be gathered
 - An exit that is only accessible after collecting all items
 - Movement counter displayed in the terminal